Across the Line (radio show): History

-The show is aimed at teenagers and young adults (the same target audience as BBC Radio 1, but with a more regional focus).
+The show is aimed at teenagers and young adults, the same target audience as BBC Radio 1, but with a closer regional focus.
 The show is notable for its promotion of local musical talent, actively promoting Snow Patrol before they became widely known.
-This tradition continues with the regular "That New Band Smell" section on the show.
+This tradition continued with the regular "That New Band Smell" section on the show.

-Over its three decade span ATL radio has had various core presenters for the main indie and rock shows most notably Mike Edgar, Donna Legge, Rory McConnell and Paul McClean (co-presenting) and Rigsy (David O'Reilly) but has also regularly entertained guest presenters and co-presenters such as Michael McKeegan from Therapy?, Snow Patrol, David Holmes, Radiohead, In Case of Fire, Two Door Cinema Club and General Fiasco.
+Over its three-decade span ATL radio has had various core presenters for the main indie and rock shows, most notably Mike Edgar, Donna Legge, Rory McConnell and Paul McClean (co-presenting) and Rigsy (David O'Reilly), but it has also regularly entertained special guest presenters and co-presenters – these have included Michael McKeegan from Therapy?, Snow Patrol, David Holmes, Radiohead, In Case of Fire, Two Door Cinema Club and General Fiasco.

-Since 1999 Dance and club life has played an important role.
-Initiated by Paul McClean, and beginning on Thursday nights, the show has since moved to a Saturday night slot before its current Friday night slot and is dedicated to Electronic music from Hip-hop and House music to Drum and bass and techno and is presented by Belfast club DJ Paul Hamill with a strong emphasis on supporting the music of local DJs and artists.
-Recent co-presenters include legendary techno DJ Dave Clarke.
+Since 1999, dance and club life has played an important role in the show.
+The ATL Dance Show was initiated by Paul McClean, beginning on Thursday nights, before the show moved to a Saturday-night slot and then a Friday-night slot; the Dance Show was dedicated to electronic music from hip-hop and house music to drum and bass and techno and was presented by Belfast club DJ Paul Hamill with a strong emphasis on supporting the music of local DJs and artists.
+Co-presenters included techno DJ Dave Clarke.

-In 2008 Across the Line was awarded the New Irish Music gold award at the prestigious PPI Irish Radio awards, with the same production team gaining a second gold in the Music Special category for the documentary 'A Beautiful Day' about the U2 and Ash waterfront Hall concert in 1998 which arguably had an effect on the NI peace process.
-Across the Line repeated their success in 2009 lifting the gold award once again.
+In 2008, Across the Line was awarded the New Irish Music gold award at the prestigious PPI Irish Radio awards, with the same production team gaining a second gold in the Music Special category for the documentary 'A Beautiful Day' about the U2 and Ash Waterfront Hall concert in 1998 which arguably had an effect on the NI peace process.
+Across the Line won the gold award once again in 2009.